esemv07/OrbeXY-3D-Printer/JOURNAL.md

 <img src="https://hc-cdn.hel1.your-objectstorage.com/s/v3/b4e8aeaadd28e52da6dc9d6e7f20ede3f5c5c6a0_screenshot_2025-03-30_at_8.17.38___am.png" width="350" title="CAD Full Assembly">

 - Here is what the full assembly looks like so far.
-I think all I have left to do is to finished it X and Y Axis pulley and belt system and to add the endstops that I made at the start.
+I think all I have left to do is to finish it is the X and Y Axis pulley and belt system and to add the endstops that I made at the start.
 Although I'll probably think of something else left to do later :pensive:.

 ### Time Spent on This Day: 3 hours